Alpha-Gal Syndrome: How Auricular Acupuncture and Herbal Medicine Can Help

 Kidney Yang Deficiency: Some AGS patients, particularly those with cold intolerance, chronic fatigue, or long-standing illness, may exhibit Kidney Yang Deficiency.
 This pattern results in metabolic sluggishness, weakened detoxification, and systemic coldness, further exacerbating food sensitivities and immune imbalances.

-SAAT Acupuncture: SAAT is a specialized technique developed by Dr. Nader Soliman to address severe allergies and sensitivities.
+SAAT Acupuncture: SAAT is a specialized technique to address severe allergies and sensitivities.
 It involves a highly targeted, single-needle insertion in the auricle (outer ear) to modulate the immune system’s overactive response to specific allergens, such as alpha-gal.

 SAAT is highly effective in reducing or eliminating allergic responses to alpha-gal, dairy, and other mammalian byproducts.
 Many AGS patients report significant relief from their symptoms following treatment, sometimes achieving long-term tolerance.
 This method offers a unique advantage by requiring only a single treatment per allergen, unlike traditional desensitization therapies that may require multiple sessions over months or years (Soliman, 2017).